-The 2016 winner of the John Oxley Library Community History Award is the Cairns Museum and Historical Society.
+The 2016 winner of the John Oxley Library Community History Award was the Cairns Museum and Historical Society.
 Through its museum programs, library and archive, photographic collection, Society publications and newly developed web portal, the Cairns Museum and Historical Society is committed to bringing the stories of Cairns and the region to life.
 The Society operates the Cairns Museum, the Cairns Historical Society Research Centre and the History on the Move School Trailer program.

-The Ration Shed Museum in Cherbourg has been active in collecting local history since opening in 2009 and has worked with Queensland Memory on several projects to promote their local history – exhibitions onsite and online and participation in our Indigenous Language program.
+The Ration Shed Museum in Cherbourg has been active in collecting local history since opening in 2009 and has worked with State Library on several projects to promote their local history – exhibitions onsite and online and participation in our Indigenous Language program.
 To complement the museum’s physical presence, the organisation has launched the online Cherbourg Memory project.
 This website is an initiative of the museum to bring together the photos, videos, oral history recordings, documents and other artefacts from the lives in the Cherbourg community.

 The Ration Shed Museum is also participating in QANZAC 100 program and is about to launch their Boys from Barambah project.
 This project will produce an exhibition, a book and a website which proudly display the involvement of men from Cherbourg Aboriginal Settlement and surrounding areas in World War I.